enhsin/p2-trafficSigns/README.md

 4 out of 5 predictions are correct, which gives an accuracy of 80%.

-The top five soft max probabilities for each images are
+The top five soft max probabilities for each image are

 | Image			              |    1st    |    2nd    |    3rd    |    4th    |    5th   |
 |:---------------------:|:----------|-----------|-----------|-----------|---------:|